a-nogikh/linux/Documentation/fault-injection/fault-injection.rst

   status code is NVME_SC_INVALID_OPCODE with no retry.
 The status code and retry flag can be set via the debugfs.

+- fail_lsm_hooks

+  injects failures into LSM hooks.
+When a fault is injected, actual hooks are not executed and a code from /sys/kernel/debug/fail_lsm_hooks/retval is returned (the default value is -EACCES).

 Configure fault-injection capabilities behavior
 -----------------------------------------------